-In Spring 2021, the Undergraduate Writing Symposium will be held virtually over Zoom and as two separate events, each with its own distinct focus while including an online gallery showcasing writers’ work and ample opportunity to get to know this year’s writers through Author Talks.
+In Spring 2022, the Undergraduate Writing Symposium will be held as two separate events, each with its own distinct focus while including an online gallery showcasing writers’ work and ample opportunity to get to know this year’s writers through Author Talks.

-The second event, Undergraduate Writing Symposium: Academic Writing Showcase, will feature the exceptional work of first-year authors as well as the research writing of more advanced undergraduate authors.
-This second event will take place Thursday, April 15 from 4:00-7:00 PM.
+The first event, Undergraduate Writing Symposium, will feature the exceptional work of first-year authors as well as the research writing of more advanced undergraduate authors.
+This second event will take place Thursday, March 31.

 WHAT IS THE UNDERGRADUATE WRITING SYMPOSIUM?

 Held each year in late spring, the Undergraduate Writing Symposium showcases exemplary writing by Vanderbilt’s undergraduates while honoring their achievements as writers and scholars.

 Much of the event follows the model of an academic conference: each participant reads her or his selected piece of writing aloud as part of a panel of presenters.
 Each panel brings together a group of papers on a related topic and includes time for discussion between panelists and their audience following the presentations.

 The Undergraduate Writing Symposium spotlights both the achievements of first-year writers and major writing projects undertaken by seniors.